jaslinwrk/AIMA/README.md

    flask db upgrade
    ```

-6. Run the Flask application:
+6. Install and set up Ollama:
+* Follow the installation instructions for Ollama from their Github (https://github.com/ollama/ollama)
+* Once installed, pull the required model and start the server:
     ```
+    ollama pull llama3.1
+    ollama serve
+    ```

+7. Run the Flask application:
+   ```
    python run.py
    ```

-7. The application should now be running on `http://localhost:5000`.
+8. The application should now be running on `http://localhost:5000`.

 ## Usage